Our July theme is mapfolds.

 The sculptural folds can be displayed in a variety of decorative shapes when closed and open, while retaining the original function of being able to show the larger sheets unfolded flat.

 The examples here use square paper but thes folds can also be applied to rectangular sheets or even circles.
 The units can also be attached at different places to form yet more variations.
-The example below alternates the units from front to back.
+The example below alternates the units from front to back and is sometimes known as a “dragon book”.